ICI3D/DAIDD/info/index.md

 ---
 layout: clinic
 title: Info
-year: 2023
+year: 2025
 tab: Info
 longtitle: Clinic on Dynamical Approaches to Infectious Disease Data
 summary: DAIDD is a week-long modeling clinic that provides an introduction to dynamical models used in the study of infectious disease dynamics.
 Instruction focuses on the conceptual foundations of modeling and model formulation for infectious disease research.
 alerttype: success
-alertmsg: The twelfth annual <strong>Clinic on Dynamical Approaches to Infectious Disease Data (DAIDD)</strong> will be held 10-16 December 2023 on Microsoft Teams.
-The deadline for receipt of applications is <strong>20 October</strong>.
+alertmsg: The thirteenth annual <strong>Clinic on Dynamical Approaches to Infectious Disease Data (DAIDD)</strong> will be held at AIMS-SA, Muizenberg, on 07-13 December 2025.
+The deadline for receipt of applications is <strong>01 October</strong>.
 ---

 {% if site.takingapps == true %}